bigratmonster/bigrat.monster/readme.md

 a picture of big rat

+## ⚠ End-of-Life

+> I have decided to not renew the bigrat.monster domain anymore since I’m tired of managing big rat and its surrounding community.
+>
+> If you don’t know, bigrat.monster started as a joke a year ago.
+Originally, the discussions happened between two Minecraft large “hack client” servers, and the big rat LLC server was created after we started selling merch.
+(Let’s not talk about the merch.)
+It was a place for people who have discovered the hidden link to chill, talk and occasionally celebrate new merch purchases.
+>
+> Unfortunately, after the “fall” (termination and archival) of the aforementioned two servers which are closely connected with this chatroom, it has quickly descended from a chill zone to a warzone, which has put a lot of mental burden on me and has impacted my grades in school, which is why I have decided to stop renewing the bigrat.monster domain.
+> I would like to thank the kind members who have joined with the intent to be chill and not cause drama.
+I would also like to thank the members who have trusted the server as a place where they can express their struggles safely.
+>
+> My time here has been the best part of my life over the past year, but all good things come to an end, and this is the end of bigrat.monster.
+>
+> Thank you for supporting bigrat.monster.
+>
+> Best Regards,
+> Rico / SoNothing
+> 30th July 2021

+## Host this website yourself

+Please follow the instructions in [usage.md].

 ## Copyright Information

 **If you are the owner or the copyright holder of the [big rat] image, please [contact me][email-copyright].**